For many parents, one pathway to helping their children succeed is through education; however, the price of college has seen consistent upward ticks.

 2. Look at the fees, investment options and performance (minus the fees).
 When selecting a plan, many people choose to strike a balance that minimizes fees and maximizes their potential return on investment.

-3. Once you've decided on a plan, you can enroll in it directly or by working with a financial advisor.
+3. Once you've decided on a plan, you can enroll in it directly or by working with an advisor.
 A financial advisor with experience setting up 529 plans can also help you select an investment plan that fits you and your family's needs.

 4. Select the best investment option that meets your risk profile.
 This may be worth discussing with your financial advisor: Most plans have a few options, ranging from mutual funds to target date plans, which shift the mix of investments from more aggressive to more conservative as your child gets closer to college age.